 More than 40 years of combined experience

-A San Francisco native and one of Marin County’s most trusted and established agents, Tina has a deep respect for the history and quality of life that is uniquely Marin.
-Her work on several non-profit boards including Marin Theatre Company, Ritter Center and the Lark Theater, underscores her commitment to the Marin community.
-Tina and her husband, Richard Rubenstein, a neurologist, live in Larkspur.
-Visit Tina's website.
+A San Francisco native and one of Marin’s most trusted and connected agents, Tina is passionate about the history and quality of life that define this county.
+She was instrumental in preserving the bike path from Corte Madera to Larkspur and her work on several non-profit boards, including Marin Theatre Company, Ritter Center and the exceptional Art Deco Lark Theater, underscores her commitment to the community.
+As a former teacher, Tina has the ability to walk clients through complex information with clarity and ease.
+She and her husband, Richard Rubenstein, a neurologist, live in Larkspur.

 All bases were covered with this amazing team…from spot on pricing, strategy, creative marketing and negotiating…that yielded a record breaking result.
 What a difference it makes to work with such pros!